mbitirini/savings-calculator-api/README.md

 Again in the case of calculating the monthly savings target, some online calculators don't have a special way to handle this exception.

-In the scope of this API, I decided that if the Future Value is bigger or equal than Current Pot Size then the goal is achieved so the regular monthly contributions needed are zero.
+In the scope of this API, I decided that if the Future Value is bigger or equal than Current Pot Size then the goal is achieved so the regular monthly amount needed is zero.

 #### 4. Rounding in Financial Calculations